awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 For information about running commands on your Windows instance at launch, see [Running Commands on Your Windows Instance at Launch](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html) and [Managing Windows Instance Configuration](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-configuration-manage.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-In the following examples, the commands from the [Installing a LAMP Web Server tutorial](install-LAMP.md) are converted to a shell script and a set of cloud\-init directives that executes when the instance launches\.
+In the following examples, the commands from the [Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) are converted to a shell script and a set of cloud\-init directives that executes when the instance launches\.
 In each example, the following tasks are executed by the user data:
 + The distribution software packages are updated\.
-+ The necessary web server, `php`, and `mysql` packages are installed\.
++ The necessary web server, `php`, and `mariadb` packages are installed\.
-+ The `httpd` service is started and turned on via chkconfig\.
++ The `httpd` service is started and turned on via systemctl\.
-+ The www group is added, and `ec2-user` is added to that group\.
++ The `ec2-user` is added to the apache group\.
 + The appropriate ownership and file permissions are set for the web directory and the files contained within it\.
 + A simple web page is created to test the web server and PHP engine\.